 Wednesday, May 14.
 Got to a Quaker's House, which lay in our Way to Nottingham, about Midnight, and met with a hospitable Reception.
-Received fresh

-Power

-530

-43

-Power from above in the Morning, and preached both Morning and Evening at Nottingham, but with such Demonstration of the Spirit, and such a wonderful Moving amongst the Hearers, as few ever saw before.--I was invited thither in the strongest Terms by some of the Inhabitants, who had a good Work begun amongst them, some time ago, by the Ministry of Mr. Blair, Messrs.
-Tennants, and Mr. Cross, the last of which had been denied the Use of the Pulpit by one of his own Brethren, and was obliged to preach in the Woods, where the LORD manifested forth his Glory, and caused many to cry out, What shall we do to be saved?
+Received fresh Power from above in the Morning, and [[where I]] preached both [[this]] Morning and Evening at Nottingham, but with such Demonstration of the Spirit, and such a wonderful Moving amongst the Hearers, as few ever saw before.-I was invited thither in the strongest Terms by some of the Inhabitants, who had a good Work begun amongst them, some time ago, by the Ministry of Mr. Blair, Messrs.
+Tennants, and Mr. Cross, [[&c.]] the last of which had been denied the Use of the Pulpit by one of his own Brethren, and was obliged to preach in the Woods, where the LORD manifested forth his Glory, and caused many to cry out, What shall we do to be saved?
 It surprized me to see such a great Multitude gathered together, at so short a Warning, and in such a Desert Place.
 I believe there were near 12,000 Hearers.
 I had not spoke long, but I perceived Numbers melting.
-As I proceeded, the Power increased, till at last, both in the Morning and Afternoon, Thousands cried out, so that they almost drowned my Voice.
+As I proceeded, the Power [[Influence]] increased, till at last, both in the Morning and Afternoon, Thousands cried out, so that they almost drowned my Voice.
 Never before did I see a more glorious Sight!
-Oh what strong Cryings and Tears were and poured forth after the dear LORD JESUS.shed Some fainted; and when they had got a little Strength, they would hear and faint again.
+Oh what strong Cryings and Tears were shed and poured forth after the dear LORD JESUS.-Some fainted; and when they had got a little Strength, they would hear and faint again.
 Others cried out in a Manner, almost, as if they were in the sharpest Agonies of Death!
 I think I never was myself filled with greater Power.
-Oh what Thoughts and Words did GOD put into my Heart!
-And after I had finished my last Discourse, I was so pierced, as it were, and overpowered with GOD's Love, that some thought (I believe) that I was about to give up the Ghost.-Oh how sweetly did I lie at the Feet of my JESUS!
+Oh what Thoughts and Words did God put into my Heart!
+And after I had finished my last Discourse, I was so pierced, as it were, and [[myself was so]] overpowered with [[a sense of]] God's Love, that some thought (I believe) that I was about to give up the Ghost [[it almost took away my Life]].-Oh how sweetly did I lie at the Feet of my Jesus!
 With what Power did a Sense of his All-constraining, Free and Everlasting Love flow in upon my Soul!
 It almost took away my Life.
-However, at length I revived, and having taken a little Meat, was strengthened to go with my Brother Blair, Tennant, and some other Friends to Brother Blair's House, about twenty Miles from Nottingham.
-In the Way we refreshed our Souls by singing Psalms and

-Hymns.
-We got to our Journey's End about Midnight, where, after we had taken a little food, and recommended ourselves to GOD by Prayer, we went to Rest,
+However, at length I revived, and having taken a little Meat, was strengthened to go with my Brother [[Mess.]]
+Blair, Tennant, and some other Friends to Brother [[Mr.]] Blair's House, about twenty Miles from Nottingham.
+In the Way we refreshed our Souls by singing Psalms and Hymns.
+We got to our Journey's End about Midnight, where, after we had taken a little food, and recommended ourselves to God by Prayer, we went to Rest, and slept, I believe [[trust]], in the Arms [[Favour as well as under the Protection]] of our dear LORD JESUS.-Oh LORD, was ever Love like thine!

-F 2

-and

-531

-and slept, I believe, in the Arms of our dear LORD JE-SUS.-Oh LORD, was ever Love like thine!

-44

-Fog's Mannor.